What resume format does one use?

 to assist you in choosing a format for your resume, each of the formats below will link you to an explanation of how it is used and samples of resumes done with that particular format.
 Do not use the exact phrasing from these sample resumes; your resume will be more effective if you choose your own wording appropriate to the job.

 The Chronological Resume format is the most effective choice for individuals with a strong or continuous work history and increasing levels of responsibility in the occupational area stated in the resume objective.
 Dates should be placed on the resume in reverse chronological order (most recent jobs listed first) to highlight the continuous work history and increasing levels of responsibility.
 Job titles may be italicized, capitalized, underlined or printed in bold to emphasize increased responsibility.
 The resume should then list those skill qualifications or characteristics offered to an employer.

 [Link above for a Chronological sample resume.
-There are numerous examples available in Career and Employment Services at Lansing Community College (LCC), Gannon Building (GB), Room 218.
+There are numerous examples available in Career and Employment Services at Lansing Community College (LCC), Continental Building (CB).
 LCC students and alumni may make appointments to have resumes and cover letters critiqued.]

 The Functional Resume is usually chosen by individuals without a strong work history or current work experience.
 It emphasizes skill areas and de-emphasizes work history and dates.
 The functional resume is for someone who would like to change careers, has no career history or desires a job in another field.
 It lists areas of expertise, skills and qualifications with the most extensive skills listed near the top of the resume.
 For example, this could include management, leadership, technical or communication skills which employers desire.

 [Link above for a Functional sample resume.
 There are numerous examples available in Career and Employment Services at Lansing Community College (LCC), Continental Building (CB).
 Appointments may be made by LCC students and alumni to have resumes and cover letters critiqued.]